 Understand your results

-It can also be challenging to interpret all of the numbers, abbreviations, and acronyms that appear on the results forms.
-This page contains samples of the well-testing results forms used by the NC State Laboratory of Public Health and explanations of all of the features on the forms.
+More than 100 drinking water contaminants are regularly analyzed by the North Carolina State Laboratory of Public Health.
+Deciding for which contaminants to test and receiving the results can be overwhelming.
+Numerous factors can influence which contaminants might be of concern in your area, including the geology, local land use, and hazardous spills near your well.It can also be challenging to interpret all of the numbers, abbreviations, and acronyms that appear on the results forms.
+This page contains samples of the well-testing request and results forms used by the NC State Laboratory of Public Health, a sample analysis report used by the NC Division of Public Health, and an explanation of the features found on each of these forms.

-Inorganic contaminants are naturally-occurring in some water, but can also enter water through farming, chemical manufacturing, and other human activities.
-The EPA has set legal limits on 15 inorganic contaminants in private drinking water and secondary guidelines for an additional 15 contaminants.
+The US Environmental Protection Agency (US EPA) set legal limits on 15 inorganic contaminants in drinking water and secondary guidelines for an additional 15 contaminants.
 Secondary guidelines are based upon the likelihood of a contaminant to cause aesthetic changes to the quality of your water by affecting the appearance, odor, or taste.

-Organic contaminants are carbon-based chemicals, such as solvents, petroleum products, and pesticides, which can get into water through runoff from croplands, leaking from underground storage tanks and vehicles, or discharges from factories.
+Organic contaminants are carbon-based chemicals, such as solvents, petroleum products, and pesticides.
+These contaminants can get into water through runoff from croplands, leaking from underground storage tanks and vehicles, or discharges from factories.

-Headings that appear on your well-testing results form
+Headings that appear on the results form

 Analyte: The substance or contaminant that was tested in your well water sample.